How do I qualify for COBSS awards?

 Where can I download the Statement of Reference Form?

 - No, there are not enough awards for each and every student applicant to receive one.
-Each year, there are approximately 600-650 student applicants and 500 available awards.
+Each year, there are over 600 student applicants and just over 500 available awards.

 - For more information about how students are selected for awards, please click on Rationale for Award Selections.